MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 The summary reports are divided into four categories:

 -   **Summary Reports** focus on analyzing quality trends with daily, monthly, and table reports to assist with identifying subnets that have poor quality.
-This is the default landing page when you first sign in to CQD Online.
+This is the default landing page when you first sign in to CQD.
 -   **Location-Enhanced Reports** focus on analyzing quality trends based on location information.
 To use these reports, you must have uploaded a building file.
 -   **Reliability Reports** focus on analyzing reliability trends for audio, video, video-based screen sharing (VBSS), and app sharing.
 -   **Quality of Experience Reports** are a “slimmed-down” version of the detailed QER templates, focusing on key areas for analyzing audio quality and reliability.